Placeholder-Software/Dissonance/docs/Tutorials/Position-Tracking-For-Bolt.md

 ### Direct Transmit To Player

-When position tracking is enable transmitting to a specific player is simplified.
+When position tracking is enabled transmitting to a specific player is simplified.
 If a `Voice Broadcast Trigger` is attached to a player entity it can be configured to transmit to the player represented by the game object.
 See [this](Direct-Player-Transmit.md) tutorial for details.